Ensure your CV format is structured to best highlight your unique experience and life situation.

 Here are three tips on how to write a civil service CV that highlights your relevant skills and experience to get the recruiter’s attention:

-1. Show your impact in your civil service CV’s employment history
+1. Show your impact in your work experience section

 Civil service employers look for candidates with a proven track record of success in their field.
 So give specific examples and hard numbers in your civil servant CV’s employment history to show what you can do.